mui/material-ui/docs/pages/blog/callback-support-in-style-overrides.md

 **That's it for today!** Happy styling 💅.

-I hope this small update makes your customization experience better than before.
-Don't forget to share this update with your friends and/or colleagues.
+I hope this small update makes your customization experience better than ever.
+Don't forget to share this update with your friends and colleagues.

 To get more updates like this in the future, **subscribe to our newsletter** at the bottom of this page.